Improve Opt-in Rates With Solo Ads to Make Money Online

-There are three commonly asked questions when people talk about optimizing their opt-in lists for solo ads.
+There are three commonly asked questions when people talk about improving opt-in rates to email lists for solo ads.

 - How do I develop an opt-in email list?